Lockheed Martin A-4AR Fightinghawk: Operational history

-The Fightinghawks, having received Air Force serials C-901 to C-936, saw their first group arrive in Argentina on 18 December 1997 and the first "Argentine" A-4AR was rolled out on 3 August 1998 at Cordoba.
-The last one, number 936, was delivered to the Air Force in March 2000.
-Two aircraft (a one-seat and a two-seat) remained some time in the United States for weapons homologation.
-All of the A-4ARs were delivered to the 5th Air Brigade (V Brigada Aérea) at Villa Reynolds, San Luis Province, where they replaced two squadrons of Falklands/Malvinas veteran A-4P (locally known as A-4B) and A-4C.
+The Fightinghawks, having received Air Force serials C-901 to C-936, saw their first group arrive in Argentina on 18 December 1997; the first Argentine A-4AR was rolled out on 3 August 1998 at Cordoba.
+The last one, number 936, was delivered in March 2000.
+Two aircraft (a one-seat and a two-seat) remained for a time in the United States for weapons homologation.
+All A-4ARs were delivered to the 5th Air Brigade (V Brigada Aérea) at Villa Reynolds, San Luis Province, where they replaced two squadrons of aged A-4P (locally known as A-4B) and A-4C.
 They were soon deployed in rotation around the country from Rio Gallegos in the south to Resistencia in the north where they were used to intercept smugglers and drug trafficking airplanes.

 In November 2005, they were deployed to Tandil airbase to enforce a no-fly zone for the Mar del Plata Summit of the Americas.
 In July 2006, they were deployed to Cordoba province for the Mercosur's 30th Presidents Summit.